martinpub/luSiteTheme/README.md

-# LU Site Theme for OJS3
+# LU Site Theme for OJS3/OMP

-This OJS3 (child) theme brings a look and feel to OJS tailored to fit Lund University's needs.
+This OJS3/OMP (child) theme brings a look and feel to OJS and OMP tailored to fit Lund University's needs.

-Compatible with up to OJS 3.1.1.
+Compatible with up to OJS and OMP 3.1.1.

 **Work in progress.**